oneapi-src/oneDPL/rfcs/proposed/asynchronous_api_general/readme.md

 In the practical use of the oneDPL asynchronous APIs as well as similar APIs of other libraries (such as Thrust) we observed several typical patterns, pseudocode examples of which follow.
-The proposal is aimed primarily at supporting these very patterns.
+**The proposal is aimed primarily at supporting these very patterns**.
 The list can be extended if there is enough evidence of demand for other patterns of asynchronous compute.

 In the examples, `foo-async` represents a call such as oneDPL `for_each_async` and `submit`